lubkoll/FunG/README.md

 # Installation
 This library is header-only and no installation is required.

+If you want to run the available tests, you can use cmake:
+ - mkdir build
+ - cd build
+ - cmake ..
+ - make

 # Examples

 Usage is illustrated using three different examples.
 Further examples can be found in RFFGen/Tests and RFFGen/Examples.